 Preeti has a graduate degree in Public Policy and International Development from Duke University’s Sandford School of Public Policy, Durham, USA.
 In her free time, she enjoys long bike rides and hikes, playing a variety of sports including tennis and swimming, cooking, and continuing to build her community.

-Community Legal Worker, Black Legal Action Clinic (BLAC)
+Former: Community Legal Worker, Black Legal Action Clinic (BLAC)

 As an independent researcher, Khaldah has explored issues of surveillance, state violence and activism in Sudan.
 She has worked in several humanitarian and development organizations in Khartoum, Sudan, including the United Nations High Commissioner for Refugees (UNHCR), where she was a caseworker with refugees and asylum seekers, and was a Project Coordinator working on housing rights policy at the Centre for Equality Rights in Accommodation (CERA).